tensory/android-oauth-handler/README.md

 ```

 If the manifest does not have a matching `intent-filter` then the OAuth flow will not work.

+Note that `arbitraryname.com` can be any string.
+It must correspond to the value of `REST_CALLBACK_URL` in `TwitterClient.java`, but it need not match the value that you may have provided for a callback URL on the Twitter developer settings for your app.

 ### Creating a LoginActivity